 - Gatehouse singers

 Volunteers enable us to provide services we could not otherwise.
 Providing a listening ear and friendly conversation can open the path for people to talk honestly about their questions, concerns, and fears.

 How do I become a volunteer?

-Hospice volunteers learn to help patients face the emotional, and spiritual preparations they need to make. attend a specifically designed hospice training program learning from each of our interdisciplinary team members the skills they will need.
+We specifically designed hospice training program where aspiring volunteers will learning from each of our interdisciplinary team members the skills they will need.

 Training and Support in:

 - Importance of communication, listening, and boundaries